p4lang/gsoc/2024/projects/formatter/README.md

 Build & Usage Instructions: https://github.com/p4lang/p4c/tree/main/backends/p4fmt

 The primary task in creating the P4Fmt backend was the attachment of comments to IR nodes, ensuring the preservation of comments during code formatting.
-The design was inspired by how Bazel tools [preserve comments](https://jayconrod.com/posts/129/preserving-comments-when-parsing-and-formatting-code), adapting the strategy to fit the P4 language's specific requirements.
+We drew inspiration from how Bazel tools [preserve comments](https://jayconrod.com/posts/129/preserving-comments-when-parsing-and-formatting-code), and adapted the strategy to fit the P4 language's specific requirements.

 The lexer collects all comments along with their position information into a global list managed by the `InputSources` class.
 Each AST node embeds a `Comments` struct to store relevant comments, which are categorized into two types: